CSN's Nevada Promise Scholarship

 Apply for Admission

 Complete the CSN Application for Admission and review and initiate the Enrollment Steps for First Time College Students.
 If you have questions, contact Student Recruitment & College Connections.

-- The CSN Application for Admission is available October 1.
+- The CSN Application for Admission is now available.

 - Must be degree-seeking to qualify.

 - If you are CTE, JumpStart, Dual Enrollment, or CSN High School you do not need to reapply to CSN.